Inbound AI For Urgent Care Calls

 Outcome: Answer repetitive questions without pulling staff away from check-in.

-Questions about accepted insurance, self-pay pricing, deductibles, copays, lab or X-ray charges, employer authorization, and billing follow-up.
+Questions about accepted insurance, self-pay basics, deductibles, copays, lab or X-ray charges, online check-in, forms, guardian context, employer authorization, and billing follow-up.

-Outcome: Use approved guardrails and route billing or coverage exceptions to staff.
+Outcome: Use approved guardrails and send billing, eligibility, benefit, exact-cost, consent, or coverage exceptions to staff.

 Occupational medicine and forms